letisiapangataa/letisiapangataa.github.io/_posts/2021-07-09-projects-by-letisia-pangataa.md

 Check out my projects and work in the navigation bar above.

 I've always wanted to get all my work in documentation form to keep record on my projects.
 My projects page takes note on the exact primary points that I've wanted to get across, from the technologies I've used to the minor technical complexities I've had to implement and work with.

 In past works, I've developed multiple applications, designed and developed an educational course program and experimented with a publishing startup.

- If you continue to read through, I've ensured to document my successes and failures, which I've learned is always just as important to the process and journey itself.
+If you continue to read through, I've ensured to document my successes and failures, which I've always learned is just as important.

 Mālō aupito', I'll write to you later.